elebecca/CV/README.md

 ---------
 ## About
-I am a passionate future developer with a strong background in graphic design, a good communication skills, can-do attitude and always looking to go the extra mile.
+I am a passionate developer with a strong background in graphic design, a good communication skills, can-do attitude and always looking to go the extra mile.

 ## Projects